UnbloktTechnology/nexeraid-examples/v2/airdrop-platform/app/README.md

 # Airdrop Platform Frontend

 This folder contains the frontend application for the Airdrop Platform.
-It's built using Next.js and integrates with the smart contracts deployed in the `contracts` folder and the NexeraID Identity SDK for KYC/AML compliance.
+It's built using Next.js and integrates with the smart contracts deployed in the `contracts` folder and the ComPilot Identity SDK for KYC/AML compliance.

 ## Features

 - User-friendly interface for airdrop participants
 - Wallet connection and management
 - Eligibility checking for airdrop claims
-- Integration with NexeraID for identity verification
+- Integration with ComPilot for identity verification
 - Airdrop claiming process

 ## Setup